 Impact Statement Level of Significance before Mitigation Mitigation Measure Level of Significance after Mitigation the training.
 PWD shall retain documentation demonstrating attendance.
 Mitigation Measure CUL-5: Archaeological Resources Monitoring Archaeological monitoring shall be required for programmatic Project components and for the Palmdale Ditch Conversion Project as outlines below.
 Proposed Project Requirements.
-Archaeological monitoring shall be determined by the Qualified Archaeologist based on the results of the archaeological resources Monitoring Plan (CRMP) prior to the start of Project-related ground disturbance.
+Archaeological monitoring shall be determined by the Qualified Archaeologist based on the results of the archaeological resources assessment conducted under CUL-3 and requires the preparation of a Cultural Resources Monitoring Plan (CRMP) prior to the start of Project-related ground disturbance.
 The CRMP should discuss the monitoring protocols to be carried out during Project construction and should outline the appropriate measures to be followed in the event that cultural resources are encountered and outline requirements for the final monitoring report.
-In general, for ground- disturbing activities in geologic units/sediments of Higher Sensitivity for encountering subsurface prehistoric archaeological resources or human remains, full time archaeological monitoring shall be conducted, unless the Qualified Archaeologist has established as part of the archaeological assessment that previous disturbances have reduced the sensitivity for prehistoric archaeological resources to the extent that no or limited archaeological resources or human remains, or in those areas that have been previously subject to monitoring as part of the Project.
+In general, for ground- disturbing activities in geologic units/sediments of Higher Sensitivity for encountering subsurface prehistoric archaeological resources or human remains, full time archaeological monitoring shall be conducted, unless the Qualified Archaeologist has established as part of the archaeological assessment that previous disturbances have reduced the sensitivity for prehistoric archaeological resources to the extent that no or limited archaeological monitoring is warranted.
+No archaeological monitoring shall be required in geologic units/sediments of Lower Sensitivity for encountering subsurface prehistoric archaeological resources or human remains, or in those areas that have been previously subject to monitoring as part of the Project.
 If the Qualified Archaeologist determines as a result of the archaeological assessment that areas proposed for ground disturbance may be sensitive for historic-period archaeological resources, those areas shall also be subject to archaeological monitoring at a frequency determined by the Qualified Archaeologist.
-In all cases, the Qualified Archaeologist.
-The archaeological monitoring will not be required of activities employing construction methods such as tunneling and well drilling where soil profiles and spoils are not observable to monitorin scarchaeological monitoriy shall be eraduedological monitoriy shall be eraduedological monitoriy shall be eradued and and and profiles and spoils are not observable to monitors.
-The archaeological monitoriy as are statis and soils and such acces as a statis of past disturbance and be subject to adequately observed, the extent of past disturbances, and the type of castruction methods such as Palmdale Ditch Conversion Project Requirements.
+In all cases, the Qualified Archaeologist shall have the discretion to modify the frequency of monitoring based on soils and stratigraphy observed, the extent of past disturbances, and the type of construction methods employed.
+Generally, monitoring will not be required of activities employing construction methods such as tunneling and well drilling where so Palmdale Ditch Conversion Project Requirements.
 Prior to the start of Project-related ground-disturbing activities, a qualified archaeologist shall be retained to prepare a CRMP and provide archaeological monitoring for the Project.
 The CRMP shall discuss the monitoring protocols to be carried out during Project construction and shall outline the